MartynaMorawiec/ChatbotProject/README.md

 Create intents and appropriate utterances that describe some ways someone can ask about the:

-- News: highlight the key word "news" and create the entity.
+- News: highlight the key word "news" and create the entity
-- Weather: highlight the location part of the sentence and create the entity (use built-in intent and entity).
+- Weather: highlight the location part of the sentence and create the entity
-- Greetings (use built-in trait)
+- Greetings
-- Bye (use built-in trait)
+- Bye

 <!-- Env Variables -->